+The Company's Board of Directors has authorized the issuance of up to 80,000,000 shares of Voting Common Stock and 3,000,000 shares of Class B Non-Voting Common Stock.
 In April 2000, the Company's Board of Directors authorized a share repurchase program permitting AMG to repurchase up to 5% of its issued and outstanding shares of common stock.
 In July 2002 and April 2003, the Board of Directors approved an increase to the existing share repurchase program, in each case authorizing AMG's repurchase of up to an additional 5% of its issued and outstanding shares of common stock.
 In January 2004, the Company's Board of Directors authorized share repurchase programs in connection with the issuance of the Company's 2004 PRIDES, pursuant to which the Company was authorized to repurchase (i) up to 3.0 million shares of common stock at the time of the closing of the Company's 2004 PRIDES and (ii) an additional 1.5 million shares through February 2005.
 The timing and amount of purchases are determined at the discretion of AMG's management.
-In the year ended December 31, 2003, AMG repurchased 1.1 million shares of common stock at an average price of \$30.16 per share.
 In the year ended December 31, 2004, the Company repurchased 3.5 million shares of common stock at an average price of \$55.72 per share.
+In the year ended December 31, 2005, the Company repurchased 1.2 million shares of common stock at an average price of \$76.10 per share.
+As of December 31, 2005, the Company had the ability to acquire up to 760,515 shares of common stock under its authorized share repurchase program.